trick77/dockerflix/README.md

 Unless you've made local changes to Dockerflix, this one-liner executed in the cloned repository directory fetches the latest Dockerflix version from Github and creates a new Docker container with the updated version:

-`git pull && docker stop dockerflix ; docker rm dockerflix ; ./build.sh && docker run -d -p 80:80 -p 443:443 --restart=always --name dockerflix trick77/dockerflix`
+`git pull && docker-compose stop ; docker-compose rm -f ; docker-compose build us && docker-compose up -d us`

 Don't forget to update your local DNS configuration as well.